sd-powell/portfolio_project_3/TESTING.md

 **ChatGPT** was a key support resource throughout the project.
 It helped refine user flows, debug Django logic, structure testing strategies, and optimize content and interface decisions.
 The guidance received led to more maintainable code, better practices, and improved overall project quality.

 To ensure the site was **responsive and accessible across devices**, all views and forms were manually tested on a range of screen sizes using Chrome’s responsive design mode, alongside physical testing on **desktops, laptops, tablets, and smartphones**.
-Special attention was given to form interactions, navigation flow, and data display across breakpoints to guarantee a **consistent user experience**.
+Special attention was paid to form interactions, navigation flow, and data display across breakpoints to ensure a **consistent user experience**.

 ---